Ling0212/qm2-group4-research-project/Website/Methodology.md

 # Data manipulation

-*How do we manipulate and deal with the raw data?
+*How do we manipulate and deal with some raw data?

-Show what software, Python libraries we used, i.e. how we performed data manipulation with the datasets
+To obtain the dataset for total electricity generation per capita, we … --> Show what software and Python libraries we used, i.e. how we performed data manipulation on these two raw datasets - "Electricity generation by source" and "Lebanon total popultaion"

 “describe the way your group applied a particular methodology: the software used, problems encountered, solutions found etc.”